parnurzeal/gorequest/README.md

-Note: This is a work in progress and not totally support all specification Right now, you can only do simple get and post with easy to specify header like in examples
+Note: This is a work in progress and not totally support all specifications.
+Right now, you can only do simple get and post with easy to specify header like in examples

 GoRequest